ndrwdslv/ubc-kaltura-video-downloader/README.md

 ffmpeg -i <url> -c copy <output>
 ```

-# UBC Kultura Downloader
+# UBC Kaltura Downloader
-**UBC Kultura Downloader** is a script that, given the URL video stream segment served by Kultura hosted on UBC, can get all the pieces to the video, download them, and stitch them together to a full-length video.
+**UBC Kaltura Downloader** is a script that, given the URL video stream segment served by Kaltura hosted on UBC, can get all the pieces to the video, download them, and stitch them together to a full-length video.

 This is a very rudimentary script for a specific use case.
-I anticipate it may work with other Kultura-based streams if the video is served publicly.
+I anticipate it may work with other Kaltura-based streams if the video is served publicly.

 ## Requirements

 - Python 3
 - `requests` package
-    - Do `pip install -r requirements.txt` or `pip install requests`
+    - Do `pip install -r requirements.txt` or `pip install requests`; or
+	- Do `pipenv install`

 ## Usage

 The script requires a video stream segment.
-For example, a URL of the form `https://streaming.video.ubc.ca/ ........  a6rb/name/a.mp4/seg-x-v1-a1.ts?Policy=abc123&Signature=def456&Key-Pair-Id=ABCD1234` where`x` is any valid segment number.
+For example, a URL of the form `https://streaming.video.ubc.ca/......a6rb/name/a.mp4/seg-x-v1-a1.ts?Policy=abc123&Signature=def456&Key-Pair-Id=ABCD1234` where`x` is any valid segment number.
 You may obtain such URL by playing the video in a browser, opening up the inpect element tool, and finding the requests made by the browser.
 In Chrome this is under the Network tab.

 Then simply execute `python kaltura_dl.py -url "your-url" -output "filename.mp4"`